 Compost: Compost is one of the most widely used natural fertilizers.
 It is a combination of organic materials such as plant leaves, grass clippings, and kitchen waste that has been broken down into a nutrient-rich material.
 Compost is an excellent source of nitrogen, phosphorus, and potassium — three essential nutrients plants need to grow healthy and strong.
 Compost also encourages beneficial soil organisms such as earthworms and fungi, which help further improve soil texture and water retention.

-Manure: Manure is another natural fertilizer complete with plant nutrients.
+Manure: Manure is another natural fertilizer that is complete with plant nutrients.
 You can use either fresh manure or composted manure for your garden.
 Fresh manure is an excellent source of nitrogen and other essential nutrients but can burn and damage plants if it is not correctly aged.
 Composted manure, on the other hand, is a safer alternative that still provides an abundance of nutrients.

 Benefits of Natural Fertilizers